Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

-Although no convincing evidence of WIMP-nucleus elastic scattering has been found, various experiments based on LXeTPC have independently found NR candidates at energies higher than 20~keV.
-The XENON1T collaboration observed 14 events in the NR signal reference region with a background expectation of $7.36 \pm 0.61$ with an exposure of 1.0 tonne$\times$year~\cite{XENON:2018wimp}.
-In 2024, the PandaX-4T experiment released a WIMP search result based on a 1.53 tonne$\times$year exposure, and observed 24 events ($20.5^{+2.5}_{-2.2}$ background events) in the NR reference region, a significant fraction of which have NR energies above 20~keV~\cite{PandaX:2024qfu}.
-In this work, we examine the WIMP search datasets released by the \XEn~\cite{XENON:2023cxc,XENON:2025vwd} and LUX-ZEPLIN (\LZ)~\cite{LZ:2022lsv,LZ:2024zvo} experiments, with exposures of 3.1 and 4.2 \ty, respectively.
-These two experiments are chosen because their exposures are large, and the models are relatively easy to construct, thanks to their data and software availability.
-We select NR-like events in \XEn and \LZ and plot their energy spectra in Fig.~\ref{fig:nr_below_median}.
-We identify an excess of NR-like events above 20~keV$_{\rm NR}$ both in \XEn and \LZ data, and the spin-independent WIMP-nucleus elastic scattering model cannot explain it because of its exponentially-dropping spectrum shape.
+Although no convincing evidence of WIMP-nucleus elastic scattering has been found, various LXeTPC experiments have independently reported NR candidate events at energies higher than $20~\mathrm{keV}$.
+The XENON1T collaboration observed 14 events in the NR signal reference region with a background expectation of $7.36 \pm 0.61$ using 1.0 tonne$\times$year exposure~\cite{XENON:2018wimp}.
+In the more recent WIMP search datasets from LZ, PandaX-4T and XENONnT, excesses of NR-like events in their respective WIMP search regions were also observed, with a significant fraction lying above 20 keV, although independently their data are consistent with the background-only models~\cite{PandaX:2024qfu,XENON:2025vwd}.
+In this work, we examine the WIMP search datasets from \LZ~\cite{LZ:2022lsv,LZ:2024zvo}, \px~\cite{PandaX:2024qfu} and \XEn~\cite{XENON:2023cxc,XENON:2025vwd}, with total exposures of 4.2, 1.54 and 3.1 tonne$\times$year, respectively.
+As shown in Fig.~\ref{fig:nr_below_median}, we observe consistent NR-like events above $20\,\rm keV_{NR}$ in the data from all three experiments.
+The standard spin-independent WIMP–nucleus elastic scattering model cannot reproduce such spectral features due to its exponentially falling recoil spectrum.